Bio: Suk-Jun Kim

 Kim’s current research themes include Labscapes—the Sound of Science and Epistemology of Hearing in Knowledge-producing and Knowledge-disseminating Spaces/Places, Who is an Audience?: the Era of Nostalgia and Sampling, and Humming.
 Kim has published a book on Humming (Bloomsbury, 2019) and a CD of the same title (2019).

 Suk-Jun Kim studied theology (BA) at Yonsei University (South Korea), and moved to Canada to earn a diploma (honor) in Recording Engineering at the Ontario Institute of Audio and Recording Technology (OIART), London, Ontario (Canada).
 During his study at OIART, he was first introduced to the world of electroacoustic music, mainly works by Denis Smalley and Jonty Harrison, which became a tutorial for him during his self-taught period.
 In 2000, he moved to Chicago (USA) to study music technology (M.Mus) at Northwestern University with Gary Kendall with whom Kim studied 3D sound, sound installation, and programming as well as composition.
 In 2003, Kim traveled to Paris to take the computer music course run by the Center for Computer Music of Iannis Xenakis (CCMIX), and in 2004, he moved to Florida (USA) for a doctoral study in composition at the University of Florida with Paul Koonce.
 Kim received his Ph.D. in composition in the summer of 2008 with a dissertation titled “Listeners and Imagination: A Quaternary Framework for Electroacoustic Music Listening and Acousmatic Reasoning.”
 In 2009, Kim was invited to Berlin by DAAD for its Artists-in-Berlin programme and was a Leverhulme visiting fellow at the University of Aberdeen, Scotland, between 2010-11.
-After teaching at Western New Mexico University, USA, between 2011-12, Kim is now senior lecturer in electroacoustic music and sound art at the University of Aberdeen, UK, from January 2013.
+After teaching at Western New Mexico University, USA, between 2011-12, Kim is now professor of electroacoustic music and sound art at the University of Aberdeen, Scotland, UK.

 Kim has been invited by various universities and festivals to give presentations and master classes, including Synthèse 2009, Bourges, France, Ai-Maako 2009, International Electroacoustic Music Festival of Santiago, Chile, Stetson University, Manchester University, Brevard Community College and Philadelphia Community College in the USA.